benjvdb9/powerplant-coding-challenge/README.txt

 Launch the file MeritOrder.py wih Python (3.7.2)

-Send a POST request with the JSON payload to localhost:8888/productionplan and the body of the response should contain the list of powerplants and their power output
+Send a POST request with the JSON payload to localhost:8888/productionplan and the body of the response should contain the list of powerplants and their power output (tested with Postman)